 Want to switch up the flavor or ingredients to suit dietary needs?
 Try one of these variations:

-- Green peas - the freshness and sweetness of steamed green peas contrast the earthy, savory mushroom soup.
+- Serve with green peas - the freshness and sweetness of steamed green peas contrast the earthy, savory mushroom soup.
 Add them on top of the finished soup or with rice and peas.

 - Vegan mushroom stroganoff - omit the cornstarch, add nutritional yeast and reduce the quantity of milk for a delicious pasta sauce.
 Combine with cooked gigli pasta or stroganoff noodles and serve immediately.